cosmos/cosmos-sdk/CODING_GUIDELINES.md

 *Reference: [writing acceptance tests](https://openclassrooms.com/en/courses/4544611-write-agile-documentation-user-stories-acceptance-tests/4810081-writing-acceptance-tests)*.

-### How and where to add acceptance tests?
+### How and where to add acceptance tests

-Acceptance tests are written in the Markdown format, using the scenario template described above, and be part of the specification (`xx_test.md` file in _spec_ directory).
-Example: (`eco-credits/spec/06.test.md`)[https://github.com/regen-network/regen-ledger/blob/7297783577e6cd102c5093365b573163680f36a1/x/ecocredit/spec/06_tests.md]
+Acceptance tests are written in the Markdown format, using the scenario template described above, and be part of the specification (`xx_test.md` file in *spec* directory).
+Example: [`eco-credits/spec/06.test.md`](https://github.com/regen-network/regen-ledger/blob/7297783577e6cd102c5093365b573163680f36a1/x/ecocredit/spec/06_tests.md).

 Acceptance tests should be defined during the design phase or at an early stage of development.
 Moreover, they should be defined before writing a module architecture - it will clarify the purpose and usage of the software.
 Automated tests should cover all acceptance tests scenarios.